This post was created as part of a sponsored press trip hosted by Visit Great Britain and Belfast.

 Irish Soda Bread

-A hearty round loaf of authentic Irish Soda Bread that's easy to bake.
+A hearty round loaf of authentic Irish Soda Bread that's easy to make with just 4 ingredients and no eggs!

 Ingredients